zkotti/fun-in-lockdown/guide.md

 * [Citadels](https://en.wikipedia.org/wiki/Citadels_(card_game)): A card game in which on each round, players pick a role, build districts and make actions according to their role.
 * [Cluedo](https://en.wikipedia.org/wiki/Cluedo): A suspenseful murder mystery game that turns everyone into a detective.
 * [Halli Galli](https://www.ultraboardgames.com/halli-galli/game-rules.php): A fast game in which you have to ring the bell as soon as 5 same fruits appear.
 Just watch for your hands!
+* [Jenga](https://en.wikipedia.org/wiki/Jenga): Jenga is a game of physical skill.
+Players take turns removing one block at a time from a tower constructed of 54 blocks.
 * [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)): The classical buying and trading properties game.
 * [Risk](https://en.wikipedia.org/wiki/Risk_(game)): A strategy board game which combines war, debate, diplomacy, conflicts, and luck.
 Each player has a quest to complete (usually to take over a continent) but so do your opponents.
 2-6 Players, 1-8 hours.
 Do not play this game with your best friends, it will be the end of a friendship...
 * [Scrabble](https://en.wikipedia.org/wiki/Scrabble): A game in which you use random letters to create words.